yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 ```
 public boolean add(E e) {
     linkLast(e);
     return true;
 }
 ```

 ### Get Data

-We can see that LinkedList needs to traverse the doubly-linked list so as to get the `index` Node :
+We can see that LinkedList needs to traverse the doubly-linked list so as to get the `index` node :

 ```
 public E get(int index) {